 The Board currently consists of five directors, of whom two are non-executives.
 It meets regularly during each year to review appropriate strategic, operational and financial matters and otherwise as required.
 In the year the Board met three times with all members present.
 It supervises the executive management and a schedule of items reserved for the full Board's approval is in place.
-Panther Securities P.L.C. has an Executive Chairman who is also the Chief Executive.
+Panther Securities P.L.C. has an Executive Chairman who is also the Chief Executive (this changed on 1 January 2022).